What is omni channel? An introduction to omnichannel retail.

 Multi channel Retailing

 To define simply, multi channel retailing is a strategy that enables businesses to reach out to several clients and customers via different platforms.
-These platforms can be online such as social media pages, websites, forums and offline platforms such as physical stores, hubs, advert campaigns, promo offer events, etc. It is the application of these platforms that constitute what is referred to as multichannel retailing.
+These platforms can be online such as social media pages, websites, forums and offline platforms such as physical stores, hubs, advert campaigns, promo offer events, etc. The application of these platforms is multichannel retailing.

 After defining both concepts properly, the next thing to do is to point out the differences between omni channel and multi channel retailing systems.